OutSystems/docs-product/src/develop/ui/accessibility/intro.md

 ### Page language settings for screen readers

 The locale of the app defines the language of the page.
-For more information see [Multilingual Reactive Web and Mobile Apps](../multilingual-tp/intro.md).
+For more information refer to[Multilingual Reactive Web and Mobile Apps](https://success.outsystems.com/documentation/11/developing_an_application/design_ui/multilingual_reactive_web_and_mobile_apps/).

 ### Image text alternatives

 Image text alternatives, also known as alt text or alternative text, is a string of text that describes what's in the image.
 Adding image text alternatives allows screen readers to read the description of the images.

-To set an alternative text to an image, execute the following steps:
+To set an alternative text to an image, do the following steps:

 1. Select your image, and go to the  **Properties**.
 1. In the **Attributes** section, create an **alt**.